Massachusetts Gas Explosions Leave One Dead & Dozens Injured

 — ABC News (@ABC) September 13, 2018

-CNN says that the death of Leonel Rondon, an 18-year-old, was caused by a chimney that had blown off a house in a gas explosion and landed on his car.
+CNN reported that the death of Leonel Rondon, an 18-year-old, was caused by a chimney that had blown off a house in a gas explosion and landed on his car.
 Apparently, he was inside the car with two of his friends.
 He died later at the hospital.

 In response to the sudden catastrophe, CNN says that first responders and gas technicians went door to door checking on the status of homes and their residents.
 They reportedly shut off gas mains at these houses, and soon, over 18,000 homes were left without power services.
 As of Thursday evening, it is reported that 8,000 residents were unable to return home due to safety precautions.
 Schools in the area would also be shut down Friday.